DnD 5e - The Paladin Handbook

 - DuelingPHB: Note that this works while using a shield.
 2 damage closes the damage gap between a longsword and a two-handed weapon (4.5->6.5 vs. 6.5/7).

 - Great Weapon FightingPHB: This adds an average of just over 1 damage per attack on average.
-The benefit becomes larger for Paladins because it applies to your smite damage dice, but it's still not fantastic.
+Note that the reroll does not apply to Smite damage dice.
 If you plan to use two-handed weapons, consider picking Defense instead to compensate for lack of a shield.

 - ProtectionPHB: Tempting for Defender builds, but allies need to remain adjacent to you for this to work.
 Being adjacent to the front line Fighter is generally a bad place to be unless you can do so safely without someone defending you.